Skip to content

 }

-Here, the claims represent the attributes of the internal user being authenticated.
+Here, the claims represent the attributes the internal user uses to authenticate.
 In this scenario, WSO2 Identity Server verifies the existence of a user with the provided id within its internal user stores.
-If the http://wso2.org/claims/username claim is included in the response, the username value must match the username associated with the given id in the internal user store.
+If your external service includes the http://wso2.org/claims/username claim in the response, the username value must match the username associated with the given id in the internal user store.
 The claims payload can include any claim defined in the http://wso2.org/claims dialect.

 Response from an external service implementing 2FA Authentication: